 Acceptance by both partners is extremely important for a polyamorous relationship.
 Such a relationship cannot be successful without your partner’s consent and agreement.
 Your partner has to approve of this setup.
 Doing anything without their consent is considered cheating.

-2. Be clear of what you want
+2. Be clear about what you want

 Before experimenting with polyamory, you and your partner need to be clear about what you want from the relationship and how much you are willing to give.
 Are your other relations limited to only the physical aspect, or will it involve more?
 You and your partner have to be clear with your needs and expectations of the relationship.
 Negotiation of terms and rules should be allowed before agreeing to the relationship.